St Andrew's School (Adelaide): Academic results

 In 2018 its year 7 NAPLAN performance was ranked first out of the over 125 primary schools in Adelaide with a score of 606, 5 points higher than second place at 601.

 In 2021 it was ranked the second best South Australian primary school by BetterEducation, MyChoiceSchools and Homestay.
 Furthermore, BetterEducation gave the school an overall score of 100/100 every year from 2011 to 2020 except for 2019, where it received a 99/100.

 In 2019, Tim Williams, a writer for The Advertiser (Adelaide) wrote that their study of the NAPLAN results between 2014 and 2018 showed that St Andrew's was the only South Australian school to make it into the nation's top 100 schools.

 Co-curricular activities

 For music students the school offers string orchestra, full range orchestra, three concert bands, choirs, handbells and various other ensembles.

 Sporting opportunities include the annual swimming carnival, cross country run, sports days, gymnastics, dance, weekly inter-school sport (of which the school offers 12), representation in SAPSASA district and state teams for talented athletes.

 As well as this the school offers debating, drama, art and Tournament of Minds.

-Jackie Becher is the Principal of the school and Kristian Downing is the Chair of the School Board.
+Luke Ritchie is the current principal of the school and Peta St Clair is the Chairperson of the School.